ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ha ha
 ```

-Here, the pattern does not contain any identifier, no name is defined.
-The expression is evaluated, the side effect takes place, no definition is created and no value is returned.
-Writing that kind of pseudo-definition expresses being only interested in the side effects.
+Here, the pattern does not contain any identifier; no name is defined.
+The expression is evaluated, the side effect takes place, no definition is created, and no value is returned.
+Writing that kind of pseudo-definition only expresses interest in the side effects.
 ```ocaml
 # print_endline "ha ha";;
 ha ha